 The Machine Tool program is designed to teach students how to read a blue print and identify the materials needed to make a part from the blue print.
-Shop safety, setting up a saw, operation of drill press, grinders, manual lathe, manual milling machine are some of the machines on which the students will be trained.
+Shop safety, operation of a saw, drill press, grinder, manual lathe and a manual milling machine are some of the skills students will learn.

 After learning how to operate the manual machines, the students will learn how to set-up and run a Computer Numeric Controlled (CNC) lathe, machining centers, and grinders.
 Today, the CNC machines are widely used in the machining industry.
 Students will receive training on a Computer Aided Design (CAD) system.

 Machinist work in a climate-controlled environment found in machine shops, tool rooms and on factory floors.
 A number of individuals are employed as maintenance mechanics by various organizations.
 Although the work of machinists and tool and die makers generally is not dangerous, working around machine tools presents certain hazards, and workers must follow precautions.
 For example, workers must wear protective equipment, such as safety glasses to shield against bits of flying metal and earplugs to dampen the noise produced by machinery.
 Most machinists and tool and die makers work full time during regular business hours.
 However, overtime is common.
 Because many manufacturers run the machinery for long hours, evening and weekend work is also common.

 A machinist with little to no experience will make $11-$12 per hour.
 After three years, the hourly wage increases to $15-$18 and, when one reaches the journeyman’s level, the rate will be $22 or higher.

 Students may enroll during the fall, spring or summer term provided space is available.
 Students who are eligible to enroll will be given an opportunity to register for one of the open seats during the enrollment period for each term.